waozixyz/geosite/src/lib/posts/geonews-2.md

 ![Sunset](/geonews/desert_sky.png)
 ### Estonian E-Residency and Nonaco

 After a lot or research and deliberation, we are proud to share that Nonaco is officially a business registered in Estonia!
-This allows us to take our operations a bit more seriously and offer more features for users in the long run.
+This allows us to work internationally, take our operations a bit more seriously, and offer more fun features for users in the long run.

 ![Nonaco](/geonews/nonaco.png)